- Predefined CI/CD variables

 maintainer

 : Only users with at least the Maintainer role can run pipelines with pipeline variables.
-Default when not specified. -
+Default when not specified on self-managed and Dedicated. -

 developer